-484 Blocking-pattern occurrences have a strong seasonality with a maximum in DJF and a minimum in JJA (e.g., PH03; Masato et al. 2013b).
-The tracked Z500 persistent 485 486 maxima in this study also have a maximum occurring in DJF and a minimum in JJA.
-During DJF seasons (Fig. 9a), the overall pattern for the occurrence is similar to the 487 488 annual distribution (Fig. 8), although there are notable differences.
-The first is that the 489 maximum frequency occurs along the northwest coast of North America with a 490 magnitude larger than 36%, while the second maximum is over the eastern Atlantic and 491 Western Europe with a magnitude less than 28%.
-This relationship is similar to that for 492 blockings only using meridional geostrophic winds (Kaas and Branstator 1993; their Fig. 2a), but opposite to other blocking indices in which the Atlantic has the largest frequency 493 494 in DJF in the Northern Hemisphere with values 30-50% larger than those in the northeast Pacific (e.g., PH03; Barriopedro et al. 2010; Masato et al. 2013b).
-It is noteworthy the 495 496 PMZ frequency maximum in the northwest coast of North America is still about 15% 497 larger than that of only blockings detected by meridional geostrophic winds (equivalent to Z; Kaas and Branstator 1993).
-Over the Greenland, however, the frequencies of 498 499 PMZs are smaller than those of blocking patterns reported in other studies.
-For example, 500 a close inspection of DJF frequencies indicates that the PMZs occur 3-4% in the Southwest Greenland and 8-10% in the Southeast, both about 5% in absolute value 501 smaller than the blockings (e.g., Scherrer et al. 2006; their Fig. 2; Davini et al. 2014; the left panel of their Fig. 1) but slightly larger than the large-scale blocking events in Athanasiadis et al. (2014; their Fig. 4).
-Causes of such differences merit further investigation.
+Blocking-pattern occurrences have a strong seasonality with a maximum in DJF and a minimum in JJA (e.g., PH03; Masato et al. 2013b).
+The tracked PMZs in this study also have a maximum occurring in DJF and a minimum in JJA.
+During DJF seasons (Fig. 9a), the overall pattern for the occurrence is similar to the annual distribution (cf. Fig. 8), although there are notable differences.
+The first is that the maximum frequency occurs along the northwest coast of North America with a magnitude larger than 36%, while the second maximum is over the eastern Atlantic and Western Europe with a magnitude less than 30%.
+This relationship is similar to that for blockings only using meridional geostrophic winds (Kaas and Branstator 1993; their Fig. 2a), but opposite to other blocking indices in which the Atlantic has the largest frequency in DJF in the Northern Hemisphere with values 30-50% larger than those in the northeast Pacific (e.g., PH03; Barriopedro et al. 2010; Masato et al. 2013b).
+It is noteworthy that the PMZ frequency maximum in the northwest coast of North America is still about 15% larger than that of only blockings detected by meridional geostrophic winds (equivalent to Z^{}; Kaas and Branstator 1993).
+Over the Greenland, however, the frequencies of PMZs are smaller than those of blocking patterns reported in other studies.
+For example, a close inspection of DJF frequencies indicates that the PMZs occur 3-4% in the Southwest Greenland and 8-10% in the Southeast, both about 5% in absolute value smaller than the blockings (e.g., Scherrer et al. 2006; their Fig. 2; Davini et al. 2014; the left panel of their Fig. 1) but slightly larger than the large-scale blocking events in Athanasiadias et al. (2014; their Fig. 4).
+Such differences may be related to the definition of blockings in different studies.
+The causes, however, merit further investigation.
 Focusing on the Southern Hemisphere, the occurrence frequencies in DJF have an increase approximately 5% near the central Pacific with a slight change in other regions compared with the annual occurrences.

-PMZ events have the smallest occurrence frequency during JJA in most of the 508 Northern Hemisphere (Fig. 9b).
-Three centers with a maximum occurrence exceeding 12% 509 510 are evident.
-The first is over the central-eastern Atlantic near 25°W and 45°N, the second stretches across Europe and extends to 60°E with two local maxima, and the third is 511 located in the northwest U.S. at 100°W and 45°N. Compared with the annual distribution, 512 the largest drop in frequency occurs over the northwest coast of North America by more 513 than 14% with a shift of the center further inland.
-A similar large drop occurs in the 514 515 Atlantic-Europe sector by as much as 14%.
-The only increase of frequency occurs in the Russian Far East with a positive center of 4-7% near 60°N and 130°E. This is the location 516 where blocking highs usually occur to anchor the wet period during late June and July 517 known as Meiyu in China, Baiwu in Japan, or Changma in Korea (e.g., Chen and Zhai 518 2015).
-In the Southern Hemisphere, the occurrence frequency is generally enhanced by 4-519 7% between 30°S and 80°S, indicating more PMZ events in cool seasons as well.
-520 frequency occurs in the Southern Hemisphere.
-During the SON season (not shown) it is very close to the annual, except for a slight reduction in Northeast Pacific, central Asia, and the Atlantic, and a small increase over northern Europe.
+PMZ events have the smallest occurrence frequency during JJA in most of the Northern Hemisphere (Fig. 9b).
+Three centers with a maximum occurrence exceeding 12% are evident.
+The first is over the central-eastern Atlantic near 25°W and 45°N, the second stretches across Europe and extends to 60°E with two local maxima, and the third is located in the northwest US at 100°W and 45°N. Compared with the annual distribution, the largest drop in frequency occurs over the northwest coast of North America by more than 14% with a shift of the center further inland.
+A similar large drop occurs in the Atlantic-Europe sector by as much as 14%.
+The only increase of frequency occurs in the Russian Far East with a positive center of 4-7% near 60°N and 130°E. This is the location where blocking highs usually occur to anchor the wet period during late June and July known as Meiyu in China, Baiwu in Japan, or Changma in Korea (e.g., Chen and Zhai 2015).
+In the Southern Hemisphere, the occurrence frequency is generally enhanced by 4-7% between 30°S and 80°S, indicating more PMZ events in cool seasons as well.